mappmechanic/learning-cordova/README.md

 We will be adding a basic app framework called Ratchet for creating small examples to test our plugins.

 #### Step 1:
-Download the Ratched library which is very small ~ approx 52 KB from this url - https://github.com/twbs/ratchet/releases/download/v2.0.2/ratchet-2.0.2-dist.zip
+Download the Phonon library which is very small ~ approx 61 KB from this url - https://github.com/quark-dev/Phonon-Framework/archive/master.zip

 #### Step 2:
-Unzip the archive file downloaded which would contain folders - *css*, *js* and *fonts*.
+Unzip the archive file downloaded which would contain a folder *dist* in which there will be  sub-folders - *css*, *js* and *fonts*.

 #### Step 3:
 Put the folders inside your *www* folder overriding existing folders.